sangam14/JavaLabs/beginner/Method-Function.md

 ### Return Type
 * It is simply indicate that what kind of values you return.
-* We can return two datatype of values.
+* We can return two datatype of values. <br>
 __1) Primitive datatype values__
 * byte,short,int,long,float,double,char,boolean.

 __2) Non-Primitive datatype values__
 * String, void